Age-Related Exceptions to the U.S. Citizenship (Naturalization) Exam Requirements

 If you need one of these age-related exceptions, be sure to let USCIS know in advance.
 Otherwise, the USCIS interviewer may get frustrated trying to speak to you in English, or may give you the more difficult version of the citizenship exam.

-Form N-400 does not have a space to request these exceptions.
-It is best to write a cover letter to USCIS (to be sent with your N-400 application for naturalization) alerting the agency to the request for an exception.
+Form N-400, the citizenship application form, does not have a space to request these exceptions.
+It is best to write a cover letter to USCIS (to be sent with your N-400) alerting the agency to the request for an exception.
 Also write the name of the appropriate exception in red letters on the top of Form N-400; either “65/20,” “55/15, or “50/20;” or a combination of these, if you’re applying for both an exam exception and an English-language exception.

 If you will be requesting an English-language exception, you must bring an interpreter with you to the interview.
 This can be a friend or relative rather than a paid professional.
 Be sure, however, that the person is truly fluent in your own language and in English.
 Interpreting is harder than it looks, and if the interpreter causes confusion, it may result in your citizenship being denied.